hologres/hologres-doc/doc/source/introduction/comparisons.md

-# Comparisons to Other Product
+# Comparisons to Other Products

 ## Hologres V.S.
 Traditional Data Warehouse